Day trips from Key West to Cuba – can it be done this year? The short answer is:

 - Walk the Prado Avenue and get some artsy memorabilia

-- Cocktail at Floridita, Hemingways favorite hang-out
+- Cocktail at Floridita, a favorite hangout for Ernest Hemingway

 - Take a break on the Malecon and have a Cristal Cerveza